jorisachten/PYwordSequencer/README.md

 <div align="center">

-# PYwordTester
+# PYwordSequencer
 (Stop filling in manual test reports — start automating them.)
 </div>

-**PYwordTester** is a Python-based framework designed to automate and evaluate test sequences defined in Word documents.
+**PYwordSequencer** is a Python-based framework designed to automate and evaluate test sequences defined in Word documents.
 It executes test steps, compares results against specified limits, and generates detailed Word reports.
 This tool is especially useful for teams seeking consistent testing workflows and documentation during the design validation phase.
 ## 🎯 Target Audience

 This tool is ideal for hardware developers working with hardware prototypes or in low-volume production environments.